dkouvdis/cv/dimitri_kouvdis_cv.md

 Over the years of developing, I've moulded myself into a well-rounded individual who appreciates best practice and progressively keeps up with new web technologies.

----

-## Skills

-- JavaScript
+- Strong experience in Javascript related tools and libraries
-  - Client-side | vanilla JavaScript, TypeScript and frameworks including React, Next.js, React Native, Vue, etc
+  - Typescript, React, React Native, Vue.js, Next.js, Webpack
-  - Server-side | Node, Express, Passport, etc
+  - Node, Express, Passport
-  - Test/Behaviour driven development (TDD/BDD) | Cypress, Jest, Jasmine, etc
+  - Cypress, Jest, Jasmine, etc
-  - Build tools | Webpack, Grunt, Gulp and Node
-- HTML
-  - Standards compliant, including WCAG 1.0 AA and WAI-ARIA
-- CSS3
-  - PostCSS, SASS, LESS
-  - BEM and ITCSS methodology
-  - Experience developing large-scale UI toolkit from scratch
-  - I enjoy working with functional/atomic CSS
-- DB
-  - PostgreSQL, MongoDB, MySQL, Redis
-- I have worked with
-  - Docker, Jenkins, Travis CI, Gitlab CI, AWS, Kubernetes, Grafana, Splunk, Kibana, Vagrant
-- CMS
-  - Craft 3, ExpressionEngine, Statamic
-- Other
-  - Agile
-  - Pair Programming
+- Strong belief to enforce practice to use TDD/BDD
+- Ability to take on DevOps responsibilities using Docker, managing deployments with Github CI/CD, Gitlab CI/CD, Jenkins pipelines and working with AWS and Google Cloud
-  - Mentoring junior developers
+- Experience with mentoring junior/mid level developers
-  - Git, SVN
-  - Bash / ZSH
-  - UX (Advanced)
-  - Photoshop and Sketch (Advanced)

 ---